artefactual/atom-docs/user-manual/add-edit-content/control-area.rst

 "Record the name(s) of the person(s) who created or revised the description, as well as the creation or revision date."
-DACS 8.1.5. **Note** that this field is labeled "Archivist and date" in the :ref:`DACS template <dacs-template>`.
+DACS 8.1.5. **Note** that this field is labelled "Archivist and date" in the :ref:`DACS template <dacs-template>`.

 .. image:: images/control-area-archivists-notes.*